-- The persons responsible for dealing with any complaint about the service that we provide are the Practice Owners / the practice Complaints Managers Richard and Christopher Woods.
+The person responsible for dealing with any complaint about the service that we provide is Rachel Tetiu, the practice manager.

-- If the patient complains in writing or by e-mail it will be passed on immediately to the Complaints Manager.
+If the patient complains in writing or by e-mail it will be passed on immediately to the Practice Manager.

 Abertawe Bro Morgannwg University Health Board

 If you want advice, there are people to give you help with what can be a complicated system.
 You can ask for advice and support from your local Community Health Council who provide a free independent advice and advocacy service:

 Further information on making a complaint about the NHS in wales can be found on the website: